-Eligibility: To be eligible, the applicant must be a graduate student who has completed two, three or four years at a U.S. or Canadian institution of higher education.
+To be eligible, the applicant must be a graduate student who has completed two, three or four years at a U.S. or Canadian institution of higher education at the time of the award start date.
 A track record of outstanding results in theoretical computer science is the key criterion.
 There are no citizenship requirements.

 Grants are awarded to the student’s home institution.
 There is a limit of two applications per university.
 Please coordinate with the relevant university officials.
 For-profit organizations may not apply.

-- A research statement (2-page limit) summarizing the applicant’s research contributions, research plans for the immediate future, and career goals.
+- A research statement (two-page limit) summarizing the applicant’s research contributions, research plans for the immediate future and career goals.
 References do not need to be included within the page limit but should not exceed an additional page.

-- A curriculum vitae (2-page limit) that includes institution, advisor and a list of publications.
+- A curriculum vitae (two-page limit) that includes institution, advisor and a list of publications.

 - A letter of support from the department chair.